 Kenya Gambling Regulation

 Gambling is popular and perfectly legal in Kenya.
-According to a GeoPoll research conducted in 2019, 57% of adult Kenyans have placed a bet in the past, with gambling being particularly prevalent among males aged 25 to 34 years old.
-Many locals prefer to bet via their smartphone devices, which is unsurprising given the higher mobile exposure Kenyans have seen over the past several years.
+According to GeoPoll research conducted in 2019, 57% of adult Kenyans have placed a bet in the past, with gambling being particularly prevalent among men aged 25 to 34.
+Many locals prefer to bet via their smartphones, which is unsurprising given the greater mobile penetration Kenyans have experienced over the past several years.

-Kenyan law allows for various forms of legal gambling, including casino gaming, bingo, and lotteries.
-Sports betting is also legal in Kenya as is to be expected from a country that is home to some of the keenest football fans in the world.
-Landbased betting activities became legal back in 1966.
+Kenyan law allows for various forms of gambling, including casino gaming, bingo, and lotteries.
+Sports betting is also legal in Kenya, as can be expected from a country that is home to some of the keenest football fans in the world.
+Land-based betting activities became legal back in 1966.
 In 2019, the Kenyan legislature proposed a new bill that sought to revamp the country’s outdated legislation and introduce new online gambling regulations.

 Laws That Govern Gambling in Kenya

-Landbased gambling activities in Kenya have been legal since the mid-1960s and subject to the regulations outlined in the Betting, Lotteries, and Gaming Act of 1966.
-The passage of this legislation led to the creation of the Betting Control and Licensing Board (BCLB), which has the mandate of regulating the sector and eradicating unauthorized gaming activities in the country.
+Land-based gambling activities in Kenya have been legal since the mid-1960s and are regulated by the Betting, Lotteries, and Gaming Act of 1966.
+This legislation also established the Betting Control and Licensing Board (BCLB), which oversees the sector and works to eliminate unauthorized gaming throughout the country.

-Part II of the 1966 Gaming Act outlines the regulatory entity’s structure and powers.
+Part II of the 1966 Gaming Act outlines the regulator’s structure and powers.
 The BCLB operates under the Kenyan Ministry of Interior and Coordination of National Government.
-Its members can remain in office for no more than three years and are appointed by the Minister of Interior.
-BCLB meetings take place at least once every three months, with the agency delivering detailed reports to the Minister of Interior each year.
+Members serve terms of no more than three years and are appointed by the Minister of Interior.
+The Board meets at least once every three months and submits detailed reports to the Minister annually.

-The agency has the remit to issue operating licenses to approved operators as well as to revoke or temporarily suspend them in cases of violation.
-However, the regulator cannot suspend the permits for more than 14 days.
-The BCLB also has the responsibility to see into Kenyan players’ complaints issued against its licensees.
+The agency is authorized to issue operating licenses to approved operators and to revoke or temporarily suspend them when violations occur.
+However, it cannot suspend a permit for more than 14 days.
+The BCLB is also responsible for investigating Kenyan players’ complaints against its licensees.

 Licensing Requirements in Kenya